mdolab/niceplots/README.md

 ### Font installation (optional)

-Niceplots styles use fonts that do not ship with most operating systems, so you'll need to install them separately.
+NicePlots styles use fonts that do not ship with most operating systems, so you'll need to install them separately.
 If they are not installed, matplotlib will revert back to its default sans-serif font, DejaVu Sans.

 The font used by each style is as follows: